-Halloween, love it or hate it?
+INSIDE: Halloween, love it or hate it?
 Either way, it seems to get bigger and bolder every year.
-I want to let you in on why I love Halloween and why I think Halloween foods, including the abundance of Halloween sweets can be a good thing!
+I want to let you in on why I love Halloween and think Halloween foods, including the abundance of Halloween sweets, can be good!

-But most of all that I trust them around eating and food of all types.
+But most of all, it shows I trust them around eating food of all types.

 The kids also have great fun sorting through their stash and giving away or swapping stuff they don’t like.
 This is another valuable learning point.
 Value the foods you enjoy rather than eating foods just because they’re there!